 2. Remove all color from your image

 To convert color images to black and white we recommend using the Black and White function – available in newer versions of Photoshop via Image > Adjustments > Black & White.
 Although the desaturate option can be used, it’s not recommended due to its lack of control.
 Also, do not simply change the image mode to grayscale.
 You'll get the best results from the Black and White adjustment.

 a.
 Using the Black and White Adjustment

 Edit > Adjustments > Black and White.
-By adjusting the sliders you'll see a real-time preview of your changes.
+By adjusting the sliders or choosing a preset you'll see a real-time preview of your changes.

 b.
 Increasing Contrast